Do you have burning in your back between your shoulder blade and spine? That area has a muscle called the rhomboid.

 Using a mouse?
 Try this:

 1. Switch hands.
-It really can be done. ![]()
+It really can be done. 🙂

 3. No slouching.
 A strong back will help prevent slouching.
+Slouching causes strain and rhomboid pain.

 4. Using a laptop?
 Get a separate monitor or keyboard so you can work more ergonomically.

-A foam roller or roll made of a long towel or piece of carpet is excellent for laying on to allow you to stretch and lengthen the muscles in the front of your chest and arm.
-If it’s narrow enough for you to lay on long-ways (with the full length of your spine and head on it) you can also use it as a tool to squeeze your shoulder blades against.
-That will help strengthen the muscles between your shoulder blade and spine.
-Then those muscles can better hold their own against being over-stretched.
+If the roller is narrow enough for you to lay on long-ways (with the full length of your spine and head on it) you can also use it as a tool to squeeze your shoulder blades against.

-If you need more self-help ideas and ways to treat the knots in your back,<– click here.
+If you need more easy self-help ideas and ways to treat the knots in your back,<– click here.

-I have a pain on my side right under my rib cage and i get a really bad pain when ever I breathe in and its constintly doing this for about 3 days no
+1. I have a pain on my side right under my rib cage and i get a really bad pain when ever I breathe in and its constintly doing this for about 3 days no 🙁 any suggestions please ??

-Hi Rayleen,
+2. Hi Rayleen,

 Thank you for writing.
 There is a rather wide muscle that crosses the body called the diaphragm.
 It is a breathing muscle and it causes hiccups when it contracts.
 Maybe it is that muscle or other muscles that are in the area.
 But that is also the area of your liver and gallbladder.
 It’s also possible that the tissue around your lung is irritated.